Substance Abuse Prevention

 • Establish Monthly Events/Days focused on Prevention

-• Sponsor Parent Nights informing dangers of vaping, alcohol, substance abuse (please ask trained and educated presenters for these parent nights)
+• Sponsor Parent Nights, informing dangers of vaping, alcohol, and substance abuse (please ask trained and educated presenters for these parent nights)

 • Appoint a specialist to work in this area.
 Work with the district drug education coordinator and other health and community groups to address this issue.